-Last updated in October 2018
+Last updated in March 2019

 In 2017, Honduras ranked 79th among suppliers of German imports and 116th among buyers of German exports.

 Honduras’ main export to Germany is coffee (which is also supplied to neighbouring EU countries via Hamburg).
-Fish and citrus fruits, cocoa, bananas, tobacco and timber are also exported to Germany.
+Shrimps, citrus fruits, cocoa, bananas, tobacco and timber are also exported to Germany.
 Germany’s main exports to Honduras are industrial facilities, machinery and electrical equipment, chemical and plastic products, engines and motor vehicles, iron goods and sheet metal.

 In addition, Germany accounts for around 20 percent of the European Union’s development cooperation with Honduras, as well as contributing its share to the funding provided by international financial institutions such as the World Bank and the Inter‑American Development Bank and under United Nations programmes.
-The European Union’s 2014-2020 programme, worth 235 million euros, focuses on food security, employment and promoting the rule of law.

 In addition, a number of German non‑governmental development organisations, such as churches, foundations and associations, are active in Honduras.